hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-private-cloud-business-edition-apis.md

 print(token["access_token"])
 ```

-> *Note*: Make sure the modules oauthlib, requests and requests_oauthlib are installed in your environment, if not just install these using:
+> *Note*: Make sure the modules oauthlib, requests and requests_oauthlib are installed in your environment, if not you can install these using:

 ```powershell
 pip install oauthlib